RavenGrappling/RavenGrappling.github.io/faq.md

       <div id="faq-kids-body-3" class="accordion-collapse collapse" aria-labelledby="faq-kids-header-3" data-bs-parent="#faq-kids">
         <div class="accordion-body">
           <p>
-            We love having parents around, and encourage it.
+            We love having parents/guardians around, and encourage it.
 All we ask is that you leave the coaching to us, so that they don't get distracted.
           </p>
         </div>
       </div>